December 9, 2019

 Let me offer just a few examples, a few brief critiques of PolitiFact, easily discoverable on the Web:

-Second, Newsweek magazine, certainly no shill for Republicans or conservatives, reported on , that:
+Second, Newsweek magazine, certainly no shill for Republicans or conservatives, reported on June 27 of this year, that:

 The Newsweek report went on to state: “[the] George Mason [study] concluded that news organizations overwhelmingly choose to fact-check reports or comments made by right-leaning politicians or fellow news outlets,” and then grade them almost always negatively.

-The USNews & World Report, in an , also cited the detailed study from George Mason University concerning PolitiFact’s history of favoring a pro-left viewpoint:
+The USNews & World Report, in an evaluation from 2013, also cited the detailed study from George Mason University concerning PolitiFact’s history of favoring a pro-left viewpoint:

 [A] study from the George Mason University Center for Media and Public Affairs … demonstrates empirically that PolitiFact.org, one of the nation's leading "fact checkers," finds that Republicans are dishonest in their claims three times as often as Democrats.
 "PolitiFact.com has rated Republican claims as false three times as often as Democratic claims….”

-Lastly, I offer some commentary from the standard online reference, Wikipedia, which once again presents the on the part of PolitiFact:
+Lastly, I offer some commentary from the standard online reference, Wikipedia, which once again presents the accusation of political bias on the part of PolitiFact:

-Mark Hemingway of criticized all fact-checking projects by news organizations, including PolitiFact, the and the , writing that they "aren't about checking facts so much as they are about a rearguard action to keep inconvenient truths out of the conversation".
-In February 2011, political science professor Eric Ostermeier analyzed 511 PolitiFact stories issued from January 2010 through January 2011.
+Mark Hemingway of The Weekly Standard criticized all fact-checking projects by news organizations, including PolitiFact, the Associated Press and the Washington Post, writing that they "aren't about checking facts so much as they are about a rearguard action to keep inconvenient truths out of the conversation".
+In February 2011, University of Minnesota political science professor Eric Ostermeier analyzed 511 PolitiFact stories issued from January 2010 through January 2011.
 He found that the number of statements analyzed from Republicans and from Democrats was comparable, but Republicans have been assigned substantially harsher grades, receiving 'false' or 'pants on fire' more than three times as often as Democrats….
 [Italics mine]